CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 3. Concise.

 **Meanwhile at work:**
-The sky is falling, we have no customers, and whoever looks at this codebase would be horrified
+The sky is falling, we have no customers, and whoever looks at this codebase would be horrified.
+Also what is up with this one terrible take on debugging that just came out of nowhere.
+Did he misunderstand something?

 # Advanced Beginner
 ## Testing takes too long, its not worth it